Coal Mines Act 1930

 The Coal Mines Act 1930 (20 & 21 Geo.
 5. c.
-34) was an act of Parliament which introduced a system of quotas in the coal mining industry of Great Britain.
-It was a major achievement of the Labour Party, which revoked the eight hour day that had been enacted in 1926, replacing it with a 7 1/2 hour day.
+34) was an act of the Parliament of the United Kingdom which introduced a system of quotas in the coal mining industry of Great Britain.
+The act was a major achievement of the Labour Party, which revoked the eight hour day that had been enacted in 1926, replacing it with a 7 1/2 hour day.
 Mine owners were allowed to fix quotas and minimum prices.
 Theoretically, the new commission was to plan to close less-efficient pits, but it was not effective.
 Historian A. J. P. Taylor says that:

 on the contrary, the act protected the inefficient.
 It operated restriction and stable prices at the expense of the consumer.
 Here was the pattern for British capitalism in the thirties.

-The Act created the Coal Mines Reorganization Commission, consisting of five commissioners.
+The act created the Coal Mines Reorganization Commission, consisting of five commissioners.